freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 ### How to revert to a previous version
 - Create a new branch off the latest `main` with `git checkout -b revert/to-version-X.X.X`
-- Revert all commits on this branch until one commit before the version after you want to rever to.
+- Revert all commits on this branch up to and including the commit of the version after the one you want to revert to.
 For example, you may have commits that look like this:
 ```
 fix: typo
 release: version 1.0.1